 Authors can apply for a Campus Sustainability Research Award by submitting research to AASHE’s Campus Sustainability Hub.
-Note that you will need to login in order to submit to the Hub.
+You will need to login to the Hub with an AASHE Account in order to submit.
 Published journal article submissions will be placed into their respective award category based on the sustainability topic that is selected on the submission form (e.g., a submission with a sustainability topic of Curriculum will be considered for the Academics Award).

 |Submission/Nomination Deadline||Third Friday in May|

 |Judging Underway||May – July|

 |Winners Notified and Announced||Mid-September|

 - Recognition via a live virtual awards ceremony

 - One complimentary pass to AASHE’s annual conference

 - One plaque provided by Rivanna Natural Designs

 Applications will be evaluated by a panel of judges on the following criteria:

 - Applicability – For what proportion of higher education institutions is the research relevant?